ima21981/comp122-f24_mine/format-encodings/notes_10_30.md

 # COMP122 Lecture Notes: October 30, 2024

 ## Announcements:

+   1. "To solve a problem, you often have to change your perspective."

    1. I had an epiphany (a moment of sudden revelation or insight)
-      - related to explain the if, if-else, transformation
+      - related to explaining the if, if-else, transformation
       - prior approach:
         - keep it simple: just use the 'if-else' statement
         - make the 'if' statement a special case